« Back to Settings for systemd units

 Why and when to use DeviceAllow

-By default, there is no limitation to access devices by systemd units.
-The setting DeviceAllow aims to reduce device access, typically those available within /dev.
-If this setting is defined, then access to devices will be limited.
+Systemd does not restrict access devices by systemd units by default.
+The setting DeviceAllow aims to reduce device access, typically of those available within /dev.
+If this setting is defined, then access to devices will be restricted.

 Settings